CedarGroveStudios/AD9833_ADSR_FeatherWing/README.md

 4)	GitHub public repository page
 5)	Project description and report
 ## Concepts Learned
-1)  The digital potentiometer approach is very viable and eliminates the DAC reference input bias distortion issue.
+1)  The digital potentiometer approach is very viable and eliminates the multiplying DAC reference input bias distortion issue.
-7)  The digital potentiometer's 256-step resolution appears to be sufficient for artifactless envelope generation.
+2)  The digital potentiometer's 256-step resolution appears to be sufficient for artifactless envelope generation.
 ## Next Steps
   * Create a version of the PCB for the low-power AD9837 device (thanks to @jeffwurz).
   * Design a Eurorack-compatible version that provides MIDI and CV/Gate inputs.